jni/using-python-for-science/using-python-for-science/essential-libraries-for-science.md

   on how to use `numpy` (see XXX for details [**Editorial note:** this chapter has not yet been written])!

-- **`scipy`**
+- **`scipy`** is the core toolbox for scientific and technical computing for Python.
+It contains many submodules, some related to complex data structures (for sparse matrices for example) or operations on `ndarray` (linear algebra, fourier transforms, IO), others domain specific (signal processing, image processing, clustering).
+View `scipy` as the Swiss army knife of scientific computing in Python.

+- **`pandas`** is a software library for the manipulation of data frames (2D arrays, with homogeously typed columns and fast indexing capabilities).
+If you need an Excel equivalent in Python, use `pandas`.
+Similarly as `numpy`, `pandas` provides fast and easy operations on dataframes, such as pivoting, merging, joining, data filtration, column-wise operations.
+We also have a full chapter on how to use `pandas` (see XXX for details [**Editorial note:** this chapter has not yet been written])!

-## "Things you cannot work without": ipython, linters, debuggers
+## "Things you cannot work without"

+- ipython
+- FIXME debuggers
+- flake8
+- pylint

-## Visualization libraries: matplotlib, seaborn, bokeh, plotly
+## Visualization libraries

+- matplotlib
+- seaborn
+- bokeh
+- plotly
+- Jake's thing

-## Speed ups: cython, numba
+## Speed ups

+- profilers
+- cython
+- numba
+- joblib
+- dask

-## Domain specific: scikit-learn, statsmodel, scikit-image, networkx
+## Domain specific

+- statsmodel
+- scikit-learn
+- scikit-image
+- networkx
+- biopython